Neuron-Hackathon/neuron_hackathon_2022/RULES.md

 This release and indemnification will survive indefinitely beyond the end date of the Hackathon.

-5.2 To the extent permitted by law, the Participant agrees to release and indemnify Neuron and its associated companies against all liability, cost, loss or expense arising out of acceptance of any prize(s) or participation in the Hackathon including (but not limited to) loss of income, loss of opportunity, personal injury and damage to property, whether direct or consequential, foreseeable, due to some negligent act or omission or otherwise.
+5.2 To the extent permitted by law, the Participant agrees to release from and indemnify Neuron and its associated companies against all liability, cost, loss or expense arising out of acceptance of any prize(s) or participation in the Hackathon including (but not limited to) loss of income, loss of opportunity, personal injury and damage to property, whether direct or consequential, foreseeable, due to some negligent act or omission or otherwise.
 This release and indemnification will survive indefinitely beyond the end date of the Hackathon.

 5.3 Neuron shall not be liable for any miscommunication, technical failures or network unavailability during the duration of the Hackathon.